 Tommy Kha (American, b.
 1988), Headtown (V), Whitehaven, Memphis, 2017.
 Image courtesy and © Tommy Kha

 In his work, which is part-autobiography and part-fantasy, photographer Tommy Kha explores fragmentation, the immigrant experience, and the evolving nature of identity.
-He reflects on family history, his hometown of Memphis, Tennessee, his own life, and how the past reverberates in the present.
-Often infused with a sense of humor, Kha’s performative photographs playfully include himself, or extensions of himself in the forms of a mask or cutouts, in scenes before the camera, questioning what shapes identity and challenging the ways it can be represented in photography.
+He reflects on family history, his hometown of Memphis, and how the past reverberates in the present.
+Kha’s performative photographs are often infused with a sense of humor and playfully include himself, or extensions of himself in the forms of a mask or cutouts, questioning what shapes identity and challenging the ways it can be represented in photography.

-He is the 2021 recipient of the Next Step Award and his monograph Tommy Kha: Half, Full, Quarter was published by Aperture in 2023.
-Tommy Kha lives and works between Brooklyn, NY, and Memphis, TN, and currently teaches at Yale University.
+Tommy Kha is a 2025 Guggenheim Fellow and currently teaches photography at Yale University.
+His monograph Tommy Kha: Half, Full, Quarter was published by Aperture in 2023.
+He lives and works between Brooklyn, New York and Memphis, Tennessee.

 This event is part of the 2024-25 Anderman Photography Lecture Series.